-- 4. Enter both readings and the calculated difference in location on the GPS Position Check form. - 5.
-Record the number of satellites received in the remarks section on the GPS Position Check form.
+- 4. Enter both readings and the calculated difference in location on the Dredge Position Check form. - 5.
+Record the number of satellites received in the remarks section on the Dredge Position Check form.

-Note: The difference in position should be less than 10' if the GPS receivers are co-located.
+Note: The difference in position should be less than 10 feet if the GPS receivers are co-located.

-6. Record the GPS position of the other end of the scow on the GPS Position Check form.
+6. Record the GPS position of the other end of the scow on the Dredge Position Check form.